astorm/pestle/docs/dev-internals-enviornment.md

 Checking connectivity... done.
 ```

-Once you've checked pestle out, you'll need to [install composer](https://getcomposer.org/download/), and then use composer to install its dependencies.
+Once you've cloned the repository you'll need to [install composer](https://getcomposer.org/download/), and then use composer to install pestle's dependencies.

 ```
 $ cd pestle